List of Dragon Quest: The Adventure of Dai characters: Sigma

+Fenbren

-Created from a bishop piece, he calls himself the perfect hunter because his body is made of eight bladed sections.
+Fenbren (フェンブレン, Fenburen) is a standard bearer warrior, he calls himself the perfect hunter because his body is made up of eight sharp sections.
 He has mastered all bagi (wind) type spells.
 He is unlike the rest of the knights since he himself stated that he is cruel in battle.
 He can use his sword arms as drills to tunnel underground to avoid attacks but he will not use it to attack from behind.
 He lost his eyes when Baran attacked him but afterwards he gained the ability to sense where his enemies and other objects of orihalcon are.
 He was cut in half by Dai while guarding the underwater door to the Demon Lord.